 Open-pollinated or heirloom varieties are those that will grow true from seed saved from plants you are growing in your garden.
 Hybrid seeds, on the other hand, will not grow into the same plants you save them from.
 If your lettuce was labeled "heirloom" or "open pollinated," chances are good that you can save seed successfully.
 If, however, they are labeled as a hybrid, saving seed from them is a crap shoot -- there's no telling what you may end up with.

-All right.
-That's a nice way of saying that lettuce plants can be kind of gangly and (yes) even ugly when they are bolting.
+Lettuce plants can be kind of gangly and ugly when they are bolting.
 The blooms resemble small dandelions, and the plants tend to get quite tall.
 If aesthetics are important in your vegetable garden, then this is something to keep in mind.

 You'll be looking at bolting lettuce plants for several weeks while you wait for the seed to ripen.

-This is the good news.
 One lettuce plant will provide more than enough seed for most gardeners to grow the following season.
-So even if bolting lettuce plants are not the most beautiful thing to grow in your garden, you really don't need rows and rows of them.
+Even if bolting lettuce plants are not the most beautiful thing to grow in your garden, you really don't need rows and rows of them.